lsirse/Data-Science-Portfolio/README.md

 - ### Machine Learning

 	- [Predicting Boston Housing Prices](https://github.com/lsirse/Data-Science-Portfolio/tree/master/boston_housing): A model to predict the value of a given house in the Boston real estate market using various statistical analysis tools.
 Identified the best price that a client can sell their house utilizing machine learning.

+	- [Supervised Learning: Finding Donors for CharityML](https://github.com/lsirse/Data-Science-Portfolio/tree/master/finding_donors): Testing out several different supervised learning algorithms to build a model that accurately predicts whether an individual makes more than $50,000, to identify likely donors for a fictional non-profit organisation.

 	_Tools: scikit-learn, numpy, pandas_

 - ### Data Analysis and Visualisation

 	- [Titanic Dataset - Exploratory Analysis](https://github.com/lsirse/Data-Science-Portfolio/tree/master/Titanic%20Survival%20Exploration): Exploratory Analysis of the passengers onboard RMS Titanic using Pandas and Seaborn visualisations.